shane-kerr/DNSManifesto/README.md

 completely, resulting in long-lasting weaknesses in the wider Internet.

-The new minimum requisite features must include the capability to communicate Versions as well as capability negotiation between any two end-points.
+The new minimum requisite features must include the capability to communicate versions as well as capability negotiation between any two end-points.

 ### Denial of Service (Distributed and Otherwise)

 Like any other service on the Internet the DNS is vulnerable to denial of service attacks today.
 However, it is both the target of these attacks and used as an unwilling accomplice by those launching attacks on other systems.

 In order to defend against DoS attacks, DNS systems must be heavily over-provisioned, constantly monitored, or both.
 An ideal protocol would be able to defend itself against DoS and avoid being used as a vector to attack other systems.
 One feature to consider in this regard easing capability to provide end-point validation.

 ### Hints about the User